Equine Specialist Surgery

 Since injuries are often caused by trauma every orthopaedic surgical case is different and often present as emergencies.
 Our surgical team is prepared for every eventuality of wounds and fractures, but also for the non-emergencies such as growth deformities in young stock, neurectomies and correction of kissing spines.

-Procedures commonly performed under standing sedation at Fellowes Farm Equine Clinic include:
+– Procedures that we commonly perform under standing sedation include:

 – Kissing spines surgery